wyhitcs/team-letsencrypt/D2/developer_view.md

 #Module Structure Model
 ![ModuleStructure](https://github.com/delftswa2016/team-letsencrypt/blob/master/D2/module.structure.png)
+The UML component diagram below gives an overview of module structure.
+Each package means a code module and arrow shows intermodule dependencies[1].
+The first layer which is also the closest layer to users offers friendly UI for common clients to set up their own certificates.
+And the command way is also possible for developers to contribute to the project.
+Receiving commands from upper layer, the coordinator module tries to check the compatibility to ensure the job can be done in certain environment.
+After that, the commands are parsed by parser and functions offered in next layer are recalled.
+As the core layer of whole project, the third layer offers important functions to complete tasks.
+ACME protocol is a protocol that a certificate authority (CA) and an applicant can use to automate the process of verification and certificate issuance.
+The package contains a series of codes to complete this task.
+Challenge module represents automatic module to finish the challenge provided by CA. JSON Web Key (JWK) module offers a cryptographic key in this data structure.
+Besides, Let’s Encrypt has a plugin architecture to facilitate support for different webservers, other TLS servers, and operating systems.
+Currently, general webservers like Apache and Nginx are supported.
+There’s no doubt that all previous code is based on python library which is included the bottom layer.
+In addition, OpenSSL, a software library to be used to secure communications against eavesdropping or to ascertain the identity of the party at the other end, is also the base of authentication process .
 #Codeline Model
 In this section code structure of letsencrypt will be explored.
 Build, Integration, Test and Release Approach also matters a lot in understanding the project organization.
 In addition, Technical Debt is also analyzed.